SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+**V1.12.1 Added the following**
+- As requested, added support for the GPSMAP H1 and eTrex Touch devices.
+Keep in mind these only have 32KB of background memory so they might becone unstable if there is too much data waiting to be processed.

 **V1.12 Added the following**
 - Added support for the Venu 4 41 mm and 45 mm devices.
 - A new settings (Big battery) that shows only the battery level in the biggest font that fit the glance view for 5 seconds when Glance is launched.
 Usefull for those with reduced vision